Spring 2015 Linked Learning Community Offerings

 COL 105-009 (CRN: 81370), MWF 8-8:55 a.m., PENDLETON CAMPUS

 CPT 170-002 (CRN: 80283), MWF 9:05-10 a.m., PENDLETON CAMPUS

 Students who enroll in this learning community will learn how to succeed in college by setting goals, multitasking, being responsible, and creating and making use of a support system.
 By sharing the COL 105 and CPT 170 courses, students will work together to achieve success while also learning to use MS Office and to create an electronic portfolio (that will include but is not limited to a scholarship letter, cover letter, resume, life plan, budget, etc.) in preparation for the future.

 What was she thinking???
 THAT is NOT in MY job description!
 Is my résumé good enough?
 Why would someone want to hire me?
 Are these questions that you find yourself asking?
-If they are, then these courses are for YOU!
-Building on the theme of success in the workplace, these courses will emphasize the importance of expository writing and public speaking through practice and development of communication skills while studying the basic psychological principals of supervision and organization dynamics.
+If they are, then these courses are for YOU!!!
+Building on the theme of success in the workplace, these courses will emphasize the importance of expository writing and public speaking through practice and development of communication skills while studying the basic psychological principals of supervision and organizational dynamics.
 The emphasis is placed on people skills and general human relation techniques in the workplace while developing academic survival skills for higher education and the future.
-This community is currently limited to students in the Business & Public Services Division.
+This community is currently limited to students in the Engineering & Industrial Technology Division.